HAM (band): History

 HAM did not perform again until 2001, when it was clear that the German metal band Rammstein would be holding a concert in Iceland that summer.
 It was rumoured that Sigurjón had spoken of HAM reuniting for a concert if Rammstein were to visit Iceland on tour.
 The band played in the Gaukur á Stöng bar on 14 June 2001 and then again on 15 June with 5500 people in attendance.
 The Gaukur á stöng concert was later released as the live album Skert flog.

 HAM was to participate in the music festival Reykjavík Rokkar in the summer of 2006 along with The Darkness and Motörhead.
 The festival was cancelled due to disappointing ticket sales, but HAM instead performed in the NASA club in downtown Reykjavík on 29 June to a packed house.
 On 28 October that year HAM performed at a North Atlantic music festival in Copenhagen with bands from Denmark, Greenland and the Faroe Islands.

-On 6 September 2007 Ham were the final band to play at the 'Minifestival' benefit concert at Iðnó, Reykjavík.
+On 6 September 2007, HAM were the final band to play at the 'Minifestival' benefit concert at Iðnó, Reykjavík.
 Their participation was not advertised until the night of the event.

 In July 2008, HAM were the closing act to the Icelandic heavy metal festival "Eistnaflug", where they performed a new song.

 HAM participated in the 2011 "Eistnaflug" festival as the closing act and later that year they released their first new album in 16 years, Svik, harmur, dauði (English: Betrayal, Tragedy and Death).
 In 2017 they released another album Söngvar um Helvíti Mannanna.

+HAM performed at the Reykjavik Culture Night, on 19 August 2023, to celebrate the 237th birthday of Reykjavik.